Incoterms, Shipping, and Trade Terms Defined // FOB, EXW, FCA, CPT, CIP, DDP, etc.

 With these terms, the seller pays for and is responsible for everything.
 The seller pays all costs and assumes all risks to the final destination.
 The buyer is only responsible for unloading the goods once they arrive at the final destination chosen by the buyer.

-We often get asked why we do not get every project DDP.
+We are often asked why we don’t get every project DDP.
 While it is the easiest for the buyer, it is certainly not the cheapest.
-The seller picks the shipping company and will choose the one they like best, not the cheapest or most reliable for you.
-You are putting a ton of trust in the shipping company.
-I would suggest getting a quote for DDP from your supplier, a quote for FOB, and a quote from a freight forwarder and then comparing the final total price of the two.
+The seller selects the shipping company and will choose the one they prefer, not necessarily the cheapest or most reliable for you.
+You are placing a great deal of trust in the shipping company.
+I would suggest getting a quote for DDP from your supplier, a quote for FOB, and a quote from a freight forwarder, and then comparing the final total price of the two.

-Note: FOB, FAS, CFR, and CIF are specifically for waterway-based shipments (both ocean and inland waterways), while the above is for all forms of shipping, including water.
+Note: FOB, FAS, CFR, and CIF are specifically applicable to waterway-based shipments (both ocean and inland waterways), whereas the above terms apply to all forms of shipping, including water.
 Other forms of transportation can include rail, trucking, or air cargo.

 FAS - Free Alongside Ship

-The seller is responsible for delivering all goods to the vessel’s side at the named export port.
-The seller pays for and assumes all risks until the goods are placed in the port and cleared for export.
-The buyer then takes on all costs and risks from that point on, including loading the ship.
-This has one less step than FOB, in which the buyer bears the cost and risk of loading the ship.
+The seller is responsible for delivering all goods to the vessel’s side at the named port of export.
+The seller pays for and assumes all risks until the goods are loaded onto the ship and cleared for export.
+The buyer then assumes all costs and risks from that point forward, including loading the ship.
+This has one less step than FOB, in which the buyer bears the cost and risk of loading the ship onto the vessel.

 CFR - Cost and Freight

 The seller is responsible for bearing the shipping cost until the named import port.
 However, the risk is given to the buyer once the goods are loaded onto the ship at the export port and finally delivered from the destination port.
-This is the same as CPT, except CFR is specifically for water-based transport.
+This is similar to CPT, except that CFR is specifically designed for water-based transport.

 CIF - Cost Insurance and Freight

-It is similar to the one above, except that the buyer will require the seller to take on the risk or obtain insurance for the good until the destination port.
+It is similar to the one above, except that the buyer will require the seller to assume the risk or obtain insurance for the goods until they reach the port of destination.
 The seller bears all shipping costs and assumes the risk of the goods until the destination port.
 The seller is also responsible for clearing customs, but the buyer is responsible for paying the duty.
 Again, this is effectively the same as CIP, except CIF is specifically for water.

 Are you ready to take control of your sourcing process and confidently navigate Incoterms?
 Sign up for the Sourcing Kit today and gain access to an array of invaluable resources designed to streamline your sourcing journey.
 Our comprehensive toolkit includes detailed contract templates, step-by-step self-guided courses, practical scripts, and more.

 Don’t let the complexities of global sourcing hold you back.
 Empower yourself with the knowledge and tools you need for a seamless, successful sourcing experience.
-Click here to get started with the Sourcing Kit and transform how you connect with top manufacturers in China and Vietnam.
+Click here to get started with the Sourcing Kit and transform your connections with top manufacturers in China and Vietnam.
 Your path to sourcing excellence begins today!

 info@cosmosourcing.com